 #4 Not Tracking/Storing Key Information and Documents

-One essential component of onboarding is the paperwork; and with paperwork comes recordkeeping.
+One essential component of onboarding is the paperwork.
+With paperwork comes recordkeeping.
 It’s unavoidable — the government makes sure of that!

 #5 Talking but Not Listening

-An employee’s first day is going to be much more stressful if things haven’t been set up in advance.
+An employee’s first day will be much more stressful if things haven’t been set up in advance.
 Their uniform, ID badge or access device, network access, payroll pin, workstation materials, and all the other tools they will need to start work should be in place and ready for use on day one.

 #7 Using Manual, Paper Processes Versus Automated Onboarding

-We are quickly becoming a society of streamlines processes and automation that allows us to do more, faster, and better than before.
+We are quickly becoming a society of streamlined processes and automation that allows us to do more, faster, and better than before.
 So why shouldn’t we apply that same thought process to onboarding?
-With Efficient Onboarding, you can move your onboarding from manual and frustrating to online and streamlined.
-This solution makes the gathering and completion of documents so much easier and reduces redundant forms by automatically filling out forms with the appropriate information.
-Efficient Onboarding is 100% cloud based, so storage and retrieval of documents when needed becomes a breeze.
+With Efficient Hire Onboarding, you can move your onboarding from manual and frustrating to online and streamlined.
+This solution makes gathering and completing documents easier and reduces redundant forms by automatically filling out forms with the appropriate information.
+Efficient Hire Onboarding is 100% cloud-based, so storage and retrieval of documents, when needed, becomes a breeze.

 It’s Time to Make a Shift

 It’s time to make a shift and alleviate many challenges with one solution.
-Efficient Onboarding can help and it won’t break the bank while doing it.
-You have to see it to believe it.
+Efficient Hire can help, and we won’t break the bank while doing it – but, you have to see it to believe it!

-Request a demo of Efficient Onboarding — you won’t regret it.
+Request a free demo of Efficient Hire Onboarding — you won’t regret it!